Arecibo radio telescope.

-The initial phase of the project, which ran from November 1993 to June 1995, involved making ready for use the instrumentation from the terminated NASA program and spending 5 months conducting observations of 200 Sunlike stars in the southern sky using the Parkes Radio Telescope in Australia.
+The initial phase of the project, which ran from Nov 1993 to Jun 1995, involved making ready for use the instrumentation from the terminated NASA program and spending 5 mo conducting observations of 200 Sunlike stars in the southern sky using the Parkes Radio Telescope in Australia.
 These observations were the first to utilize real time confirmation with an independent processing system and antenna.
 The Mopra 22-m antenna, about 200 km north of Parkes, checked any candidate signals detected at Parkes with a Follow-Up Detection Device (FUDD).